thehelp/core/README.md

 ## Features

-* date formatting and manipuation functions, including a Duration class to make it easy to track timings.
-* timezone.js, and time zone data - min.json with a minimum set, and all.json with comprehensive data
 * basic string manipulation functions
 * basic color manipulation functions
 * `winston` and `util` shims for use on the client side